spatialnetworkslab/vue-gg/docs/guides/legends.md

 </CodeDemoLayout>

 `vgg-discrete-legend` maps the domain given to `scale` to a rectangular section composed of discrete colors.
-The progression of the colors is dictated by the spread of the tick values derived from `scale`.

 <CodeDemoLayout>